 The value and need for personal growth and development is important as you think of your leadership journey.
-Every one of us has a compelling leadership journey.
-We have all made choices that have shaped our life's path including: how we respond to success and failure, whether or not to take on leadership roles, and ability or inability to take risks.
+Every one of us has a compelling leadership story.
+We have all made choices that have shaped our life's path including: how we respond to success and failure, whether or not to take on leadership roles, and our ability or inability to take risks.
 We all have stories and experiences that have shaped our leadership journey.

-As you lead yourself - you should consider self-reflection, evolution and responsibility as a means to regularly check-in with yourself to monitor your motives for leading.
-You should engage in activities that help to grow and refine your leadership acumen and abilities.
+Your leadership should be grounded in your why.
+In other words, what is your purpose.
+As you lead yourself - you should consider self-reflection, evolution, and responsibility as a means to regularly check-in with yourself to monitor your motives for leading.
+You should engage in activities that help grow and refine your leadership acumen and abilities.
 In addition, you must have a willingness to act and conduct yourself and the business of the Association with integrity and character.